AI Behavioral Science: Human-AI interaction

-It is already clear that humans act differently when interacting with AI than with other humans \citep{shechtman2003media,mou2017media,gnewuch2024more,goergen2025ai}.
+It is already clear that humans act differently when interacting with AI than with other humans \citep{shechtman2003media,mou2017media,gnewuch2024more,goergen2025ai} though humans may tend to evaluate AIs using the same frameworks at times\citep{dreyfussraux}.
 On the one hand, AI may be thought of as being less judgmental than other humans.
 On the other hand, it might also be less capable of being empathetic in particular situations where other humans may have ample experience.
 There are also questions of confidentiality and security, as we already know things that are shared on social media can become widely public quickly.
-Understanding the evolving interactions and how they change how humans behave, and when they can lead to overall improvements in behavior, is an important frontier.
+Understanding the evolving interactions and how they change how humans behave\citep{almog2026human,almog2026when}, and when they can lead to overall improvements in behavior, is an important frontier \citep{caplin2025abcs,chan2006,khatua2026cooperbench}.
 There are many different arenas in which the role of AI will be different, so understanding how the context in question impacts the emerging behavior is vital.
-These are areas in which the modeling of games and other complex systems in the behavioral sciences can be leveraged.
+These are areas in which the modeling of games and other complex systems in the behavioral sciences can be leveraged\citep{dreyfusshoong}.

 One aspect of this that deserves particular attention is that humans and AI interact in more than just one context at a time.
 For example, people may use AI as a tool for gathering information but then interact on an AI-guided platform, which then shapes team production.
 These interact with other parts of a society or economy.
 Effectively, AI and humans are interacting across many layers and contexts to produce whole ecosystems.
 Analyzing each part in isolation can miss important interactive features and weaknesses due to systemic properties.
 The study of such ecosystems may involve the development of new game theory and other behavioral science tools.\footnote{It is also proving to be useful to use combinations of AI together, much as humans might use teams whose members have different expertise to solve a problem (e.g., \cite{park2025maporl}).
 Multimember teams of AI can police each other, query each other, refine each other's perspectives, and do other things that help provide improved collective behavior.}